-• Service the up and down buttons and the status LED by the ApplicationButtonsAndStatusLed function

-- Read the data structure through the eTPU application API routine fs\etpu\app\dcmhscl1\get\data (see 4.3). - Re-initialize all DMA BCRx registers in order to ensure the continuous operation of the DMA channels (see 4.4.5)
+- Service the Up and Down buttons and the Status LED by the ApplicationButtonsAndStatusLed function - Read the data structure through the eTPU application API routine fs_etpu_app_dcmhscl1_get_data (see 4.3).

-4.1.3 FreeMASTER Interrupt Service Routine
+4.1.2 FreeMASTER Interrupt Service Routine

 The FreeMASTER interrupt service routine is called fmasterDispatcher.
 This function is implemented in fmaster.c.